 You will also find a selection of beach clubs in Cancun if you are seeking a more VIP experience.

 If you are set on going to Cancun, traveling to Mexico in November is a good choice.
 Prices start to increase dramatically in December, and the best accommodations often sell out months in advance.

 Mahahual and Bacalar, Quintana Roo

 Mahahual and Bacalar make a great travel pairing.
 These two little settlements are located in the southern part of the state of Quintana Roo and can be reached within a couple of hours’ journey from Cancun.
-(There are 355.7km/4.5 hours) away.
-However, it is easy to make the journey by bus (or by renting a car in Mexico).
+(There are 355.7km/4.5 hours between Cancun and Mahahual

+However, it is easy to make the journey by bus or by renting a car in Mexico.
 Both Bacalar and Mahahual are well worth the effort to get to, particularly if you enjoy sleepy, secluded beaches without the crowds.

 Until recently, Mahahual was little more than a fishing village and it has only been in the past couple of years that it has started emerging as a tourist destination.
 A visit here is mostly about the opportunity to switch off, relax and unwind, rather than trying to check off items from a to-do list.

 From there, you can travel onwards to Bacalar and visit the seven-colour lagoon.
 This is a 42km lake that, as the name suggests, gives the appearance of its water being seven different shades of blue.
 Bacalar is nicknamed “the Maldives of Mexico” on account of its spectacular natural beauty.

 November is one of the best times to visit Mexico City.
 Mexico’s capital is a great year-round travel destination and at this time of year, the temperatures are mild and not too cold or rainy.